Synthetic Control Inference for Staggered Adoption: Synthetic Control Methods for Staggered Adoption of Policies

 (d) The distribution function of $P_1(\theta_0)$ is continuous and increasing at its $(1-\alpha)$-quantile. \end{assumption}

-We show by Lemma \ref{lemma_low_level_assumptions} in Appendix \ref{low_level_section} that Part (a)-(c) in Assumption \ref{inference_assumption} are satisfied by either stationary or co-integrated common factors.

-\begin{remark} Assumption \ref{unbiased_assumption} and \ref{inference_assumption} are similar in spirit to those given by \cite{Chernozhukov2018}.
-It is worth noting that those assumptions do not preclude methodologies other than the synthetic control method.
-We focus on the synthetic control method because it has excellent performance when only moderate size datasets are available.
-One can easily extend our framework to incorporate other estimators when appropriate. \end{remark}
+Assumption \ref{unbiased_assumption} and \ref{inference_assumption} are similar in spirit to those given by \citet{Chernozhukov2025}.
+It is worth noting that those assumptions do not preclude methodologies other than the standard synthetic control method.
+We focus on the synthetic control method because it has good performance when only moderate size datasets are available, which is common in comparative case studies.
+When appropriate, one can easily extend our framework to incorporate other estimators.
+Besides, we show by Lemma \ref{lemma_low_level_assumptions} in Appendix \ref{low_level_section} that Part (a)-(c) in Assumption \ref{inference_assumption} are satisfied by either stationary or co-integrated common factors.

 \begin{theorem} Suppose Assumption \ref{identification_assumption}, \ref{unbiased_assumption}, and \ref{inference_assumption} hold.
 Then, under $H_0$,

 as $T\rightarrow \infty$. \end{theorem}